percona/everest-doc/docs/use/database_view.md

 ## Detailed database view

-You have the option to access a comprehensive overview of any specific database.
-To access this information, click on that specific database, the **Overview**, **Backups** and **Restores** tabs will be dispalyed.
+You can view a comprehensive overview of any specific database by clicking on the respective database.
+Once you do that, you will see the **Overview**, **Backups**, and **Restores** tabs.

 ## Overview

-This tab displays all the database details such as:
+The Overview tab provides a comprehensive view of all the essential database details, such as:

 - Basic information about the database
-- Backups
+- Backups information
-- Whether Point-in-time Reovery is enabled or not
+- Point-in-time Recovery status
-- Resources used
+- Resources used by the database
-- Whether external access is enabled or not
-- Whether monitoring is enabled or not.
+- External access and monitoring status
-- Information about the host, port, and credentials
+- Information about host, port, and credentials

     ![!image](../images/database_details.png)